VioletCranberry/jupyterV8Kernel/README.md

 Open your web browser and navigate to http://localhost:8888.
 You should see the Jupyter Notebook interface.

-	1. In the Jupyter interface, open the example.ipynb file.
+	1. In the Jupyter interface, open the examples/example.ipynb file.
 	2. Select the “JavaScript (MiniRacer)” kernel from the kernel menu.
 	3. Run the cells to execute JavaScript code.